ChatKitty/chatkitty-api-docs/source/javascript/index.html.md

   let error = result.error; // Handle error
 }
 ```

+If you're using [ChatKitty Chat Functions](https://docs.chatkitty.com/platform/#chat-functions), you
+can provide custom authentication logic or proxy user authentication through your backend using a
+**User Attempted Start Session** chat function.
+The chat function will be passed the username and
+authentication parameters from a `ChatKitty.startSession(StartSessionRequest)` call.
+Your logic will
+determine if the user is allowed to start a session with their credentials.

 ### Starting a user session with just a user name (guest user session)
 > Starting a guest user session